 Why are energy vampires the way they are?

 We are all of us beings of energy vibrating at a certain frequency.
 When someone’s energy field is weak or they have zero clue how to manage it, they desperately go about trying to get happiness from external circumstances and/or other people.
 Because their own energy is weak, in order to not go stark raving mad they have to “suck” energy and resources, psychologically, emotionally and sometimes (in the worst cases) even physiologically from others.
 Whilst it’s true that some particularly narcissistic individuals act intentionally to serve their own ends, many, and I would argue the majority, are not even consciously aware that they’re doing it.

-An energy vampire will be the first to tell you that their behaviour comes from a loving place, the best intentions or what they perceive to be a genuine need to be rescued, supported or understood.
-Plus, especially when it comes to dealing with narcissistic energy vampires, they are charming, helpful and likable in between episodes, which can make it extremely challenging to pick a good time to talk to them about the behaviour and work constructively through your difficulties in an assertive and non-aggressive, non-defensive way.
+An energy vampire will be the first to tell you that their behavior comes from a loving place, the best intentions or what they perceive to be a genuine need to be rescued, supported or understood.
+Plus, especially when it comes to dealing with narcissistic energy vampires, they are charming, agreeable and likable in between episodes, which can make it extremely challenging to pick a time to talk to them about the behavior and work constructively through your difficulties in an assertive and non-aggressive, non-defensive way.

 There are no inherently evil or bad people in the world.
 I don’t buy into that.
 I truly believe that everyone is a clueless child of God just trying to do life the best way they know how – with varying degrees of success.
 A Course in Miracles teaches us that every human act is either an act of love or a cry for love i.e. we are all either acting out of love or fear.
 I also believe that most of us, if not all of us, are guilty of being energy vampires at one point or another in our lives and as Jesus says, “Let he who is without sin cast the first stone.”